 Application for Admission to Washington and Lee

 Washington and Lee is selective in its admission of students.
-Each year the University enrolls a first-year class of about 460-470 students from approximately 5,500 applicants.
-In addition, the University will consider applications from students who wish to transfer from other institutions of higher education.
+Each year the University enrolls a first-year class of about 460-470 students from approximately 6,000 applicants.
 Interested students may apply for admission using the Common Application available online at www.commonapp.org.
 The regular-admission application deadline is January 1.

 The University meets the full demonstrated financial need of admitted students with grants and work-study jobs, helping to ensure that cost is not the decisive factor for students considering enrolling at Washington and Lee.